 How to Become a Sponsor

-How Does a Recovering Alcoholic or Drug Addict Become a Sponsor?
+How Does a Recovering Addict Become a Sponsor?

 What Are Some Good Traits a Sponsor Should Have?

 One of the most important traits for a sponsor to embody is remembering what it’s like to be an addict.
 That means that it’s important for a sponsor to recall how they behaved while using drugs or abusing alcohol.
 It’s through this understanding that you’ll begin to build trust with the newcomer to your group.

 Remember: A person who has never been an addict won’t ever completely understand what it’s like to feel the tug of drugs and alcohol.
 As a sponsor, you become the steward of your community.

 That’s not to say that you shouldn’t be tough if the situation calls for it.
 You have to be honest—both with yourself and the newcomer—so that everyone has the tools they need to succeed.
 You shouldn’t enable the addiction, even if it seems like the easier thing to do.

 After being understanding, the second most important trait of a sponsor is to be patient.
 Addiction is a recurring disease and relapse is very possible.2

 There are going to be times when the person you’re sponsoring tries your patience and tests your limits.
 Remember that it’s your job to reinforce the importance of recovery and sobriety.
 That will mean something different for each person you sponsor.
 It’s imperative that you’re at a place in your own recovery where you won’t be tempted with drugs and alcohol.
 In leading by example and providing a consistent safe space, you’ll be helping the newcomer remain sober.

 Being a sponsor is a full-time volunteer job.
 It’s a massive responsibility that deserves attention, care, and respect.